Latest

 What Concentration Means

-When $242 billion flows into a sector in ninety days, it does not merely fund research and development.
+When $242 billion flows into a sector in ninety days, that money does more than fund research and development.
 It reshapes power structures.
 It determines which problems get solved and which are ignored.
 It decides who has access to the most consequential technology of our era and on what terms.

 The companies receiving this capital are not neutral platforms.
 They are making architectural choices — about what their models optimise for, what values they encode, what use cases they enable and prohibit — that will shape the experience of billions of people.
 When the capital concentration is this extreme, the number of entities making those choices shrinks to a handful.
 A handful of companies.
 A handful of investors.
 A handful of founders.